Resources for Industry and Professional Stakeholders

 Real Estate and Insurance Agents

 On July 7, 2023, Governor Phil Murphy signed bill S3110/A4783, which requires sellers of property and landlords to make certain notifications regarding flooding.
 For more information see here.
 (PDF).
+The updated NJ Property Disclosure Form can be downloaded from the NJ Department of Consumer Affairs here (PDF).

 FHA's Limited 203(k) Program permits homebuyers and homeowners to finance up to $35,000 into their mortgage to repair, improve, or upgrade their home.
 Homebuyers and homeowners can quickly and easily tap into cash to pay for property repairs or improvements, such as those identified by a home inspector or an FHA appraiser.
 Homeowners can make property repairs, improvements, or prepare their home for sale.
 Homebuyers can make their new home move-in ready by remodeling the kitchen, painting the interior, or purchasing new carpet.
 Read a PDF with more information about the program.